Student work by Andi Edirisinghe

 Textures are created from scratch or from real world references using scans which are imported and fashioned into graphics elements.
 With gaming graphics becoming ever more sophisticated the Texture Artist must deliver increasingly real and dynamic results.

 The role of the Texture Artist in live action and animation is to create textures for 3D modeling throughout the production.
 Realism is the goal in live action sequences, while animation projects require consistency of visual style.

 Role & responsibilities of a texture artist in film and games:

 Any Texture Artist worth their salt will be constantly on the lookout for textures in the real world to bring into their work.
 They need to have a keen eye for detail as everything that surrounds them could be a reference point for a surface or character skin.

-Employers may look for the following skills in a Texture Artist:
+Video game and film studios may look for the following skills in a texture artist:

 Texture artists must know their way around the software used by 3D modelers, but also have more texture-specific programs that they work with.